OptChenLiang/MCLP-PSCLPcode/README.md

 The directory `PRECPX/` includes all source files and header files for solving the MCLP and PSCLP using CPLEX (`CPX`);
-the directory `PREBD` includes all source files and header files for solving the MCLP and PSCLP using the Benders decomposition (`BD`);
+the directory `PREBD/` includes all source files and header files for solving the MCLP and PSCLP using the Benders decomposition (`BD`);
 the directory `TESTDATA/` contains the related data sets in the paper; .
 Note that, to compile and run the code, the CPLEX libraries and header files are required, which given in directories  `lib/` and `include/`.